 - If your facility uses multiple access points with the same SSID and security key to cover a large area, ensure the following: the device’s encryption type set to Auto Select and the security keys are identical; we highly recommend that any two access points within range of one another are configured to use channels that do not overlap one another

-You can leverage the available REST API to integrate a backup of your data onto your own servers or with a third-party system such as a Building Management System.
+While DicksonOne does have adequate backups and redundancy in place, some DicksonOne users desire the ability to backup their organization’s data independently from DicksonOne.
+Organizations seeking this functionality can leverage the DicksonOne’s REST API to integrate a backup solution of their choice.
 If you have developers and other IT staff who are familiar with and capable of working with REST APIs, you can utilize the documentation found here at https://www.dicksonone.com/api/rest/docs#api-reference

 WiFi Access Points